veegpap/Concepts-places-extraction/README.md

 Folder "GEOTHNK network" includes a directed graph of spatial concepts alongside a visualization example through the package "visNetwork".

-Folder "Extraction process) includes a minimum working R process in order to detect and extract spatial concepts from each text.
+Folder "Extraction process" includes a minimum working R process in order to detect and extract spatial concepts from each text.

 Session info :
 R version 4.0.5 (2021-03-31)